zero804/gitter/docs/oauth-scopes.md

 **Manually grant access**

-Visit your [personal application settings](https://github.com/settings/applications) and find any Gitter applications there, click on the name of application and you should see the list of organisations that allow access to the application and you can grant access here.
+Visit your [personal application settings](https://github.com/settings/applications) and find any Gitter applications there, click on the name of the application and you should see the list of organisations that allow access to the application and you can grant access here.

 Please note that if you enable Gitter for access to private repositories, you will need to do this for the "Gitter Private Repo Access" application as well.
 If you don't see "Gitter Private Repo Access" listed in your personal application settings, see the ["Private Repositories"](#private-repositories) section above.